gluonhq/gluonfx-maven-plugin/README.md

 ## Documentation and samples

-Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugin and running the [maven samples](https://github.com/gluonhq/client-samples/tree/master/Maven).
+Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugin and running the [samples](https://github.com/gluonhq/gluon-samples/).

 ## Issues and Contributions ##